Veterans are able to claim VA disability compensations and social security disability benefits, but the two systems are considerably different.

 To apply for social security disability benefits, a claimant must apply in person or online, and the initial decision is usually released within three to four months.
 A disability examiner gathers the claimant’s medical records and consults with a physician and/or a psychologist to determine whether or not the claim should be approved.
 If the claimant is considered 70% disabled by the VA, then they are more than likely eligible to receive social security disability benefits.

-The difference between VA disability compensations and social security disability benefits is that social security disability benefits do not have varying degrees of disability.
+The difference between VA disability compensation and social security disability benefits is that social security disability benefits do not have varying degrees of disability.
 A claimant may only receive benefits if the condition is expected to last over a year or is expected to result in death.

 For more information regarding Social Security Disability and VA disability compensations, contact Disability Associates today.